Inspector Gadget (1983 TV series): Live-action films

 A direct-to-video sequel was released in 2003.
 Broderick did not reprise his role as the title character; he was replaced by French Stewart.
 Elaine Hendrix was the lead female character as G2, and Caitlin Wachs portrayed Penny replacing Trachtenberg.
 D. L. Hughley reprises his role as the Gadgetmobile; he is the only star from the first film who appears in the sequel.

-In January 2009, IGN named Inspector Gadget as the 54th best in the Top 100 Best Animated TV Shows.
+Books

 In 2011, a new Inspector Gadget comic book was published in the United States by Viper Comics.
 Written by Dale Mettam and illustrated by José Cobá, the style of the book is based on the original 1983 television show.
 A preview comic was released on May 7, 2011, as part of the Free Comic Book Day, before the entire story was officially published as a 48-page book in August.

+In 2024, the author Daniel Gallego publishes with the Spanish publishing house “Cucúrucho ediciones” the first official licensed art book of the series for its 40th anniversary entitled “The Art Of Inspector Gadget” The work tells chronologically the story of the founding of the DIC studio, the creation of the characters, the production of the pilot episode, the development of the series during its first and second seasons, revealing unpublished production drawings, storyboards, photographs of the team...etc.

+The book gathers the testimonies of most of the original team, with the participation of Jean Chalopin, Bernard Deyriès, Andy Heyward, Brian Lemay, Jean Barbaud and many other artists who worked on the series as animation directors, character designers, scriptwriters, storyboard artists and others.

+The book also has a foreword by the son of the series director, Bruno Bianchi.

+CGI reboot

 A new CGI animated Inspector Gadget TV series was developed in 2012.
 It was commissioned by Teletoon and put into pre-production by Cookie Jar Entertainment.
 It was mentioned by Ray Sharma, the CEO of XMG Studio, in January 2012.
 Sharma described how the success of the game had resulted in a new TV series being in the making: "We did 1 million downloads in a week, and it's reinvigorated the TV brand with a new TV series in production."
-In September 2012, Cookie Jar issued a short press release about the upcoming series, as part of the advertising for it during the MIPCOM market that October, stating: "Cookie Jar Entertainment is celebrating Inspector Gadget's 30th anniversary with the launch of a brand-new series with its Canadian broadcast partner TELETOON.
+In September 2012, Cookie Jar issued a short press release about the upcoming series, as part of the advertising for it during the MIPCOM market that October, stating: "Cookie Jar Entertainment is celebrating Inspector Gadget's 30th anniversary with the launch of a brand-new series with its Canadian broadcast partner Teletoon.
 The series will again revolve around the iconic bionic bumbling detective."
 On June 9, 2013, Teletoon officially announced the reboot series with two press pictures of Inspector Gadget's new look as well as a press release.
 The TV series is produced by DHX Media, which purchased Cookie Jar Group in 2012.
+The series premiered on Boomerang in Australia on January 5, 2015.